unibo-dtm-se-2025-MoneyMate/report/sections/12-future/index.md

 - What does not work as it should
 - Potential future developments to improve/expand the software

 N.B.
-Be honest, no inpact on the final mark.
+Be honest, no impact on the final mark.